symfony/symfony-docs/session.rst

 This is useful to get that cookie in the CLI context or when using PHP runners like Roadrunner or Swoole.

-.. versionadded:: 5.4

-    Accessing to the session cookie in the ``Response`` object was introduced in Symfony 5.4.

 Session Idle Time/Keep Alive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~